This calming breathing technique for stress, anxiety and panic takes just a few minutes and can be done anywhere.

 - Breathe in gently and regularly.
 Some people find it helpful to count steadily from 1 to 5.
 You may not be able to reach 5 at first.

-- Then, without pausing or holding your breath, let it flow out gently, counting from 1 to 5 again, if you find this helpful.
+- Then let it flow out gently, counting from 1 to 5 again, if you find this helpful.

-- Keep doing this for 3 to 5 minutes.
+- Keep doing this for at least 5 minutes.